Up to 60% off sofas & mattresses — limited‑time deals.

 • Measure doorways and turning angles before delivery day, not just wall space.

-• Leave practical clearance behind and in front so pushback recline doesn’t feel cramped.
+• Leave practical clearance behind and in front so the pushback recline does not feel cramped.

-• Set the headrest so your chin stays neutral; avoid “neck forward” TV posture.
+• Set the headrest so your chin stays neutral instead of drifting forward during TV sessions.

-• If you feel your hips drift forward, add a small lumbar cushion to keep your curve.
+• If you feel your hips slide forward, add a small lumbar cushion to help hold your curve.

 • Rotate who sits where during the first couple of weeks to even out break-in.